vielhuber/gtbabel-wordpress/readme.txt

 They are stored in /wp-content/uploads/gtbabel.

-= Should I checkout my language files, logs and settings into version control? =
+= Should I check in my language files, logs and settings into version control? =

 Yes (in order to ensure portability).